TheRealFayz/TotemNesia/README.md

 - Make sure the checkbox for your current group type (Solo/Parties/Raids) is checked
 - All options are enabled by default

+**Distance alerts trigger too often/not often enough**
+- Distance threshold is set at 30 yards (standard totem range)
+- This is working as intended to prevent range loss
+- If you're frequently moving in combat, alerts help you reposition totems

 ## Contributing

 Found a bug or have a feature request?
 Please submit an issue on the GitHub repository.

 ## License

 This addon is provided as-is for use with Turtle WoW.
+If you wish to make edits or forks to the code, please feel free to reach out.

 ## Credits